open-oceans/happywhale/docs/installation.md

 As usual, to print help:

 ```
-pyaqua -h
+happywhale -h
-usage: pyaqua [-h] {readme,site-list,site-alert,site-info,site-live,site-daily,site-timeseries} ...
+usage: happywhale [-h] {readme,auth,species,stats,fetch,search,download} ...

-Simple CLI for Aqualink API
+Simple CLI for HappyWhale.com

 positional arguments:
-  {readme,site-list,site-alert,site-info,site-live,site-daily,site-timeseries}
+  {readme,auth,species,stats,fetch,search,download}
-    readme              Go to the web based pyaqua readme page
+    readme              Go to the web based happywhale cli readme page
-    site-list           Print lists of Site Name and ID with spotters
+    auth                Saves your username and password
-    site-alert          Print site alerts for sites with spotters
+    species             Get species list
-    site-info           Print detailed information for a site
+    stats               Go site stats for happywhale
-    site-live           Get most recent/live info from a site
+    fetch               Fetch details on an encounter based on encounter id
-    site-daily          Print daily data info for a site
+    search              Search and export results (Default: Global 1 month)
-    site-timeseries     Exports timeseries data for a site
+    download            Download images from search results (Default: Global 1 month)

 options:
   -h, --help            show this help message and exit
 ```

-To obtain help for specific functionality, simply call it with _help_ switch, e.g.: `pyaqua site-live -h`.
-If you didn't install pyaqua, then you can run it just by going to *pyaqua* directory and running `python pyaqua.py [arguments go here]`
+To obtain help for specific functionality, simply call it with _help_ switch, e.g.: `happywhale species -h`.
+If you didn't install happywhale, then you can run it just by going to *happywhale* directory and running `python happywhale.py [arguments go here]`